 Civica will produce three insulins – glargine, lispro and aspart (biosimilars corresponding to, and interchangeable with, Lantus, Humalog and Novolog, respectively).
 All will be available both in vials and in cartridges for prefilled pens.
-Civica insulins are expected to be available in 2024.
+Civica is working to have the first insulins available as soon as 2024.

 What type of insulins will Civica produce and when?

 Civica plans to set a recommended price to the consumer of no more than $30 per vial and no more than $55 for a box of five pen cartridges, a significant discount to prices charged to uninsured individuals today.1 The single, transparent, price of Civica insulins will be based on the cost of development, production and distribution.

 Civica Script’s policy for pharmacies and others who choose to distribute Civica insulins reflects its philosophy that prices to consumers should be fair, reasonable, and transparent, and be no more than the public, recommended price.